jserre/inrich/README.md

 A production-ready Next.js application that enriches your data through integrations:
 1. Notion database browsing and searching
-2. LinkedIn profile data visualization
+2. LinkedIn profile data visualization (In Progress)

 ## Production Status